Gold in the Bible!

 Betser (#H1220), found only in Job 22:24, refers to gold when it is broken up.
 Betsar (#H1222), also only used in Job, is another name for the precious substance.
 Ophiyr (#H211) refers to the metal found in the region of Ophir.

-Gold, in the New Testament, is referred to by chrusos (#G5557) which is anything like a coin or ornament made of the metal.
-Other Greek words used as synonyms for the precious mineral include chrusion (#G5553), chruseos (#G5552) and chrusodaktulios (#G5554).
+Gold, in the New Testament, is referred to by chrusos (#G5557).
+This word means anything like a coin or ornament made of the metal.
+Other Greek words used as synonyms for this precious mineral include chrusion (#G5553), chruseos (#G5552) and chrusodaktulios (#G5554).

 Where Was It Located?